 See: STh., I-II q.105 a.1.

-Reginald Garrigou-Lagrange, “On Royal Government,” translation Andrew Strain, draft 2014.
+Reginald Garrigou-Lagrange, “On Royal Government,” translation Andrew Strain, forthcoming, 2014.

-Alan Fimister, Robert Schuman: Neo Scholastic Humanism and the Reunification of Europe (Brussels: Peter Lang, 2008) p.
-145.
+Garrigou-Lagrange, “On Royal Government.”
+Lagrange does not clearly state that he is disagreeing with St. Thomas.
+See: Alan Fimister, Robert Schuman: Neo Scholastic Humanism and the Reunification of Europe (Brussels: Peter Lang, 2008) pp. 111-112.

 Hans-Hermann Hoppe, Democracy the God that Failed (New Brunswick, NJ: Transaction Publishers, 2001).